 It was a one of the key points of contention at the trial: could he have identified the colour of a licence plate (or the make of a car) at that distance?
 I wanted to test the theory for myself (much like Koenig, re-enacting the movements of Syed in 1999, seeing if he could have travelled distances in a car in a timeframe that matched his version of the events of January 13, 1999).

 This was 2005, still two years before Truscott was acquitted.
 I stopped my car at the bridge, got out, and gazed down the road.
 I could see the yellow and red sign that warned of a stop sign, perhaps only 400 metres away.
-But I couldn’t not clearly see, nor detect the colour of the stop sign, another 200 metres or so further distant at the highway.
-Could Steven Truscott have seen the colour of a licence plate from this bridge, on the evening that Lynne Harper disappeared?
+But I could not make out, nor detect the colour of the stop sign, another 200 metres or so further distant at the highway, at the intersection of the County Road and the highway.
+Could Steven Truscott have seen the colour of a licence plate on a car stopped at the intersection, from this vantage point, on the evening that Lynne Harper disappeared?

-I must admit, I doubted it.
-But why would he lie, if as he had maintained for 46 years, that he was innocent of any wrongdoing that night?
+I must admit, I doubted it, as much as I wished to believe him.
+But why would he lie, if, as he had maintained for 46 years, he was innocent of any wrongdoing that night?